IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 #####Gitbook: http://deangela.gitbooks.io/ms-thesis-in-digital-media/content/
 #####Course Management Site: http://bxmc.slack.com

-# (THIS IS A DRAFT!!!)
-## This will be in draft form until we meet on the first day of class.

 ---

 *“If you put off everything ‘till you’re sure of it, you’ll get nothing done.”* -Norman Vincent Peale